kasramp/cheat-sheet-factory/linux/w3m.md

 ### Misc

 Show all links in a page in pop up form to select (without going to link):

 ```
 Escm
 ```

-Show all links in a page in pop up form to select (wit going to link):
+Show all links in a page in pop up form to select (with going to link):

 ```
 Escl
 ```

 To be able to login to sites that require cookies:

 ```
 w3m -cookie
 ```

 Bookmarks are stored in:

 ```
 ~/.w3m/bookmarks.html
 ```